Research output types in Pure

 Your research output will go through a number of stages on its journey to publication.
 Each time you update its status the record will need to be revalidated by the Library Open Access team, meaning that for a few days the publications will not be visible on the research portal.

 - In preparation: the date the work is being prepared for submission.
-The record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on Opus
+By default, the record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on the research portal

 - Submitted: the date the work was submitted to a journal for peer review.
-The record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on Opus
+By default, the record's visibility is set to ‘Backend - restricted to Pure users’ and so will not appear on the research portal

 - Accepted/In press: the date the work is approved, following all peer review changes.
 You should upload the version of the work that was last sent to the publisher within three months of this date.
 (This version is also referred to as a ‘post-print’, ‘author’s accepted manuscript’ or ‘author’s final version’.)
 By default the record's visibility is set to ‘Public - No restriction’ and will appear on the research portal once it has been validated by the Library team

 - E-pub ahead of print: the date the publisher-formatted version was made available on the publisher’s webpage.
 The Pure record can be updated to include a link

 - Published: the date the work was formally published.
 The Pure record can be updated to include volume, issue and page numbers

-- Unpublished: only use this category for PhD theses
+- Unpublished: this category should be used for PhD theses only

 Authors and affiliations